• Recipes

 Cutting the Pasta for Fettuccine & Linguine

-Begin by holding the pasta sheet directly over the pasta machine and feed the pasta into the opening of the cutter.
-Once you begin cutting the pasta, start by turning the crank handle, do not stop if possible, work at a nice pace trying to not cut too slowly.
-Be sure to flour the pasta before running the dough through the pasta machine.
-This will help avoid sticking.
+Begin by holding the pasta sheet directly over the pasta machine and feeding the pasta into the cutter's opening.
+Once you begin cutting the pasta, start by turning the crank handle.

 Once through the pasta machine, place the pasta on a cookie sheet pre-dusted with flour, add the flour directly to the freshly cut pasta.
 When you cook the pasta the extra flour will come off in the cooking water.